-1.2 RESTORATION PROJECT FUNDING
+2.31.3 RESTORATION PROJECT FUNDING

 The M2 Mitigation Program will provide approximately \$27.5 million for acquisition and restoration projects for the first tranche of funding, available beginning in Fiscal Year 2009/10.
-With a current allocation goal of 80 percent of funds for acquisition and 20 percent for restoration over the life of the freeway mitigation program, the first tranche of funding will yield approximately \$5.5 million towards restoration projects.
+With a current allocation goal of 80 percent of funds for acquisition and 20 percent for restoration over the life of the freeway mitigation program, the first tranche of funding will yield approximately \$5.5 \$5 million towards restoration projects for the second tranche of restoration funding.
+An additional \$137,500 will be added to the second tranche, as this was the remaining amount from the first tranche in 2009/10.
+The total amount for current restoration projects is \$5,137,500.

-The second tranche of funding is approximately \$25 million for acquisition and restoration and is expected to be available during Fiscal Year 2011/12.
 Future tranches of funding have yet to be determined beyond the second tranche.